buttonwoodcx/bcx-aurelia-dnd/src/tutorial/customize-preview-and-hover-part5.md

 You can mark parts of the source element with class `bcx-dnd-preview-hide` to prevent the part showing up.
 For instance, mark edit button to hide the button in preview.

-> The default style for `bcx-dnd-preview-hide` is `visible: hidden;`, it means the hidden part doesn't affect the layout geometry.
+> The default style for `bcx-dnd-preview-hide` is `visibility: hidden;`, it means the hidden part doesn't affect the layout geometry.

 ```
 .bcx-dnd-preview .bcx-dnd-preview-hide {
-  visible: hidden !important;
+  visibility: hidden !important;
 }
 ```